apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/start.rst

 which waiting for *PyDolphinScheduler*'s workflow definition require.

-Above command will clone whole dolphinscheduler source code to local, maybe you want to install latest pydolphinscheduler package directly and do not case about other code(including Python gateway service code), you can execute command
+Above command will clone whole dolphinscheduler source code to local, maybe you want to install latest pydolphinscheduler package directly and do not care about other code(including Python gateway service code), you can execute command

 .. code-block:: bash